Meeting Time: March 24, 2022 at 10:00am EDT

 • Default_avatar

-John Davidson about 2 years ago
+John Davidson over 2 years ago

 1) The Presentation is offensive, using "Code" such as "fair ... and balanced" Page 5.